parrt/msds692/hw/recommender.md

 Creating a server that has all the appropriate software can be tricky so I have recorded a sequence that works for me.

 The first thing is to launch a server with different software than the simple  Amazon linux we have been using in class.
-We need one that has, for example, `numpy` and friends so let's use an *image* (snapshot of a disk with a bunch of stuff installed) that already has machine learning software installed: Use "*Deep Learning AMI Amazon Linux Version 3.1_Sep2017 - ami-bde90fc7*":
+We need one that has, for example, `numpy` and friends so let's use an *image* (snapshot of a disk with a bunch of stuff installed) that already has machine learning software installed: Use "*Deep Learning AMI Amazon Linux Version 3.1_Sep2017 - ami-bde90fc7*" (DAMN: this has disappeared. working on solution 9/20/2018):

 <img src=figures/aws-ami.png width=500>